shamimtowhid/Early-Intrusion-Detection-in-SDN/README.md

 # Early-Intrusion-Detection-in-SDN
 This project aims to detect intrusion in an SDN network as early as possible.

-## Coming Soon
+Currently this repository contains the notebooks and data for our primary investigation.